TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 *   Upcoming Events
 *   News

-Wed, Jan 28, 2015 Data Protection &.
-Privacy Day - San Francisco
+Wed, Jan 28, 2015 Data Privacy &.
+Protection Day Town Hall - San Francisco

 Data Protection Day (DpD) is an international event held during the last the week of January to raise awareness and promote data privacy education.
-Named Data Privacy Day in the U.S., since 2009, OTA has taken a leadership role hosting Town Hall events and educational webinars to help businesses enhance their data protection and be prepared for a data breach incident.
+Named Data Privacy Day in the U.S.  Since 2009, OTA has taken a leadership role hosting Town Hall events and educational webinars to help businesses enhance their data protection and be prepared for a data breach incident.

-Details, Speakers &.
-Registration

-Tue, Feb 3, 2015 Data Protection &.
-Privacy Day - NYC
+Tue, Feb 3, 2015 Data Privacy &.
+Protection Day Town Hall - NYC

+Data Privacy &.
+Protection Day (DpD) is an international event held during the last the week of January to raise awareness and promote data privacy education.
+Named Data Privacy Day in the U.S. Since 2009, OTA has taken a leadership role hosting Town Hall events and educational webinars to help businesses enhance their data protection and be prepared for a data breach incident.

+Thu, Feb 5, 2015 Data Privacy &.
+Protection Day Town Hall - Wash DC

 Data Protection Day (DpD) is an international event held during the last the week of January to raise awareness and promote data privacy education.
-Named Data Privacy Day in the U.S., since 2009, OTA has taken a leadership role hosting Town Hall events and educational webinars to help businesses enhance their data protection and be prepared for a data breach incident.

-Details, Speakers &.
-Registration

-Thu, Feb 5, 2015 Data Protection &.
-Privacy Day - Wash DC

-Data Protection Day (DpD) is an international event held during the last the week of January to raise awareness and promote data privacy education.
-Named Data Privacy Day in the U.S., since 2009, OTA has taken a leadership role hosting Town Hall events and educational webinars to help businesses enhance their data protection and be prepared for a data breach incident.
+Named Data Privacy Day in the U.S. Since 2009, OTA has taken a leadership role hosting Town Hall events and educational webinars to help businesses enhance their data protection and be prepared for a data breach incident.

-Details, Speakers &.
-Registration

 Mon, Apr 13, 2015 AGILITY 2015